About Public Private Partnership (PPP)

 - Important arterial connections for residential and light commercial areas in Porirua East to the State Highway network.

 The Transmission Gully route will:

 - Provide an alternative strategic link for the Wellington region which will improve regional road network security.

-- Assist in remedying the safety concerns and projected capacity problems on the existing State Highway 1 by providing a safe, reliable and more responsive route between MacKays Crossing and Linden in an environmentally responsive manner.
+- Assist in remedying the safety concerns and projected capacity problems on the existing State Highway 1 by providing a safe and reliable route between MacKays Crossing and Linden in an environmentally responsive manner.

 - Assist in enabling wider economic development by providing a cost-optimised route that better provides for the through-movement of freight and people.

-- Assist in the integration of New Zealand's land transport system by enabling the existing State Highway 1coastal route to be developed into a safe multi-functional alternative to the proposed new strategic link.
+- Assist in the integration of New Zealand's land transport system by enabling the existing State Highway 1 route to be developed into a safe multi-functional alternative to the Transmission Gully highway.